-Keeping Synodontis Aquarium Catfish
+How to Care for Synodontis Aquarium Catfish

 With beautiful finnage and a relatively gentle temperament, synodontis catfish are omnivorous scavengers that will eat algae, pellets, flakes and even live food if they're larger than it.
 Some people regard synodontis as being rabid killers, but if kept with Malawi cichlids, or larger American cichlids, they do quite well.

 There are many species of synodontis, some large, some small, some expensive and some relatively cheap.
-If you have at least a 20 gallon aquarium, chances are you can keep a synodontis catfish quite happily.
+If you have at least a 20-gallon aquarium, chances are you can keep a synodontis catfish quite happily.
 You will need to ensure that you know exactly what species you are getting, however.

 If you want to see more of your synodontis catfish, it may well be worth your time investing in a moonlight, a type of aquarium lighting that simulates the light of the moon.
 This allows you to see your fish properly when they emerge from their cave, which they will do because they think it is nighttime.

-Synodontis are fairly good fish for beginners, they are hardy, which means they won't go belly up the first time you make a mistake.
-You will need to keep ahead on water changes though, and ensure that there is always clean water in the tank.
+Synodontis are fairly good fish for beginners.
+They are hardy, which means they won't go belly up the first time you make a mistake.
+You will need to keep ahead on water changes, though, and ensure that there is always clean water in the tank.

 If you don't already own one, invest in a liquid testing kit that tests for ammonia, nitrites, nitrates and pH.
 It will prove invaluable to you in your fish-keeping hobby, and it will save lives if you use it.